Leeon-K/Leeon-K/README.md

 Welcome to my page!
 - 🌱 I’m currently learning C++/CUDA, striving to become an excellent full stack programmer.
-- 👯 I’m very interested in Computer Vision,Multimodal,Large Language Model(LLM),and their applications.
+- 👯 I’m very interested in Computer Vision,Multimodal,Large Language Model(LLM),and their applications, especially in LLM Inference&Accelerate Algo.
 - 💬 I'm trying to write more technical blogs on Zhihu, and it's my personal homepage [leeon's zhihu](https://www.zhihu.com/people/fybxrkkx/posts)
 - 🤔 I’m looking for help on how to efficiently improve programming skills, stay updated with advancements in various fields and manage time effectively.Look forward to progressing together with you.
 - 📫 How to reach me: 994196803@qq.com